MicrosoftDocs/dynamics-365-customer-engagement/ce/customize/create-business-process-flow.md

  **Activate**
  Before anyone can use the business process flow, you must activate it.
 In the command bar, select **Activate**.
 After you confirm the activation, the business process flow is ready to use.
 If a business process flow has errors, you will not be able to activate it until the errors are corrected.

-## Preview Feature: Add an on-demand action to a business process flow
+## Preview feature: Add an on-demand action to a business process flow
 The [!INCLUDE [pn-crm-9-0-0-online](../includes/pn-crm-9-0-0-online.md)] update introduces a new business process flow feature: business process flow automation with Action Steps.
-This feature lets you add a “button” to a business process flow that when selected triggers an action or workflow.
+You can add a button to a business process flow that will trigger an action or workflow.

 > [!IMPORTANT]
 > [!INCLUDE [cc-preview-features-definition](../includes/cc-preview-features-definition.md)]